 After selecting your network type, the New Network page is shown.
 In the New network screen, you can assign a network name, time zone, location, sharing settings, network mode and network frequencies.

-Note that a Location must be set for sunset and sunrise times to work correctly.
+Location must be set for sunset and sunrise times to work correctly.

 You can share your network if needed.
 Sharing a network can also be done at a later stage (see the Sharing settings section of this guide).
 If you would like other devices to be able to access this network, select Sharing and then one of the following options: Administrator only, Password protected or.
 Open.
 For administrator access and password recovery, add a valid Administrator email and a password.